 How I did it: I ran MemTest to get a max load on the board.

 Start value at 10,98 W and the Max power consumption (watt/effect) at the end of the tests were 11,50 W.

 Analogue I/O Board

 A good to have road map, to any electric DYI build, is the schematics.
-For the IO analog board v.6.1 you can find it Here.
+For the IO analogue board v.6.1 you can find it Here.

-Removed the fan for space optimasation, reduction of moving parts and effect efficency.
+Removed the fan for space optimisation, reduction of moving parts and effect efficiency.
 I added a heatsink, because – could not be a bad thing.

 One issue.
 The eurorack/ribbon connection doesn’t fit if we try to put the top cover part on.
 Solution 1: strip open mechanism of the case so that the CD cover will be unable to open.
 Not a nice one, so I went with Solution 2 instead which is modification of the ribbon cable like this:

 Modified ribbon connector:

 OK ..I confess, this is a bit overkill for me to put an I/O board like this inside the MiSTer Station.
 Because it is mostly for the audio out functionality this sounded like a good idea in the first place.
 But hey, this is more “retro proof” (opposite of future proof) this way with the analog video out in there in case of emergency.
 I will go full retro someday.
 The audio out port is worth it anyway now that I can only need a computer screen and some sort of headphones or audio receiver.

 Now I got an other problem.
 The USB adapters, USB hub and USB cables take up tremendous amount of the space left in the case.
 And I haven’t yet got the back ports in place.
 Time to be creative.